nhsland/futurenhs-platform/frontend/README.md

 ## How to use

 The frontend development server relies on some services that are available in the development cluster.
-Specifically, it calls out to the hello-world service when doing server-side rendering, and also proxies `/hello/*` to `http://hello-world.hello-world/hello/*` like how our nginx ingress does in production.
+Specifically, it calls out to the workspace service when doing server-side rendering, and also runs a graphql federation proxy at `/hapi/graphql` that proxies to `$WORKSPACE_SERVICE_GRAPHQL_ENDPOINT`.

 It is possible to either run your frontend;